 I am a writer at heart.
 I discovered blogging shortly after college.
 I have owned more blogs than I care to admit.
 Web marketing took me on a lengthy sabbatical from writing, and I long to return to writing for writing’s sake in the near future.
 In the meantime, I’ve purchased land in Middle Tennessee where our family has begun practicing some permaculture homesteading principles as we prepare to produce our own food.

 Years ago I launched a few dozen websites and sold a few along the way.
 There are only one or two places I can be found online these days…

-My wife writes at Mommypotamus.com.
+My wife writes for Mommypotamus.com.
 It’s a blog about real traditional foods, natural remedies, and detailed research on a variety of health, wellness, pregnancy, and baby related topics.
 I wrote a few times there years ago, but I’m mostly involved behind the scenes now.

 I am drawn to people who are:

 - Aware of their unique giftings and purpose